TMoore89/ENSEKTest/TestResponses.md

 Acceptance Criteria:
 Given I have navigated to the buy energy page
 When I peruse the screen presented
-There are no references to using the on screen tools for test purposes And the reset button is labelled "reset amounts"
+There are no references to using the on-screen tools for test purposes And the reset button is labelled "reset amounts"
   </details>

-    Defect 11:
+### Defect 11:
   <details>
   <summary>The sell page does not load</summary>
 Description: